git-town/git-town/documentation/commands/git-hack.md

 pushes the new feature branch to the remote repository, and brings over all uncommitted changes to the new feature branch.

-When there is a remote `upstream`, the main branch is synced with it upstream.
+Additionally, when there is a remote upstream, the main branch is synced with its upstream counterpart.

 #### OPTIONS